Each year in mid to late February, Horsetail Falls in Yosemite National Park lights up to resemble a flowing waterfall of fire.

 Don’t forget to respect nature and stay safe by staying on the trails, avoiding undeveloped areas, and giving wildlife plenty of space.

 Do you need reservations to see the Firefall?

-This year, no reservations are required to see the Firefall at Yosemite National Park.
+In 2023, reservations are required on weekends to see the Firefall in Yosemite National Park.